September 14, 2022

 Fire activity on the Goat Mountain 2 Fire is minimal.
 Firefighters will continue to monitor the fire by air as smoke and weather permit.

-Smoke: A smoke outlook for northeast Oregon is available from the wildland fire air quality program.
+Smoke: The Oregon Department of Environmental Quality has issued an Air Quality Advisory that is in effect until 1:00 p.m.
+Wednesday for Wallowa County.
+A smoke outlook for northeast Oregon is available from the wildland fire air quality program.
 Additional information can be found at PurpleAir website.

 Wallowa Whitman National Forest Temporary Area Closures:

-The Wallowa Whitman National Forest issued Temporary Area Closures for the Double Creek Fire, Nebo Fire, and Sturgill Fire (includes Goat Mountain 2 Fire).
+The Wallowa Whitman National Forest issued Temporary Area Closures for the Double Creek Fire, Nebo Fire, and Sturgill Fire (includes Goat Mountain 2 Fire) on Monday.
 Closure Orders and Maps are available on the Wallowa Whitman National Forest Fire Incident Updates page.

 Lostine River Road from Moffitt’s south is closed.
 Highway 350 (Little Sheep Creek Highway) at mile marker 6.5 is closed due to the following closures: Lower Imnaha Road and Dug Bar Road are closed, Upper Imnaha Road is closed, Hat Point Road is closed, and FS 39 Road is closed from Target Springs Junction to Ollokot Campground [including the Canal Rd (3920) and Lick Creek Road (3925)].

-Airspace: A Temporary Flight Restriction is in place for the Double Creek Fire (TFR 2/5592) to provide a safe environment for firefighting aircraft operations over the fire.
-The Sturgill Fire TFR (TFR 2/3189) was released on September 15 after the fire was placed in patrol status.
+Airspace: Airspace restrictions have been issued for the Double Creek, Nebo, Sturgill, and Goat Mountain 2 Fires.
+Temporary Flight Restrictions were updated for the Double Creek Fire (TFR 2/5592) and the Sturgill Fire (TFR 2/3189) to provide a safe environment for firefighting aircraft operations over the fires.
+Notice to Air Missions (NOTAM) 08/234 and NOTAM 08/235 were issued to provide safe airspace for the Nebo and Goat Mountain 2 Fires.
 Flight restrictions also apply to drones.
 Drones flying in areas of wildfire activity will cause firefighting aircraft to be grounded.